 Perfecting Language Skills at the Instituto Cultural in Oaxaca

-Spanish Study in Mexico and Costa Rica for Educators
+Spanish Language Learning in Laid-Back Costa Rica

 Cons: Poorly developed, increasing crime rate and drug trafficking.